Contact A-General

-People form both Commercial and Residential Sectors often ask A-General about various issues related to their plumbing systems.
+People from both Commercial and Residential Sectors often ask A-General about various issues related to their plumbing systems.
 Listed below are several of our most commonly asked questions.
 If you do not see what you are searching for, please contact us.

 Odor occurs when food debris builds within the disposal.
 To eliminate an odor, begin by placing ice cubes and lemon or orange peels in the disposal and run for 30 seconds.
 Next, spray some liquid dish detergent into the disposal while it is still running.
 Lastly, run cold water for about 30 seconds to rinse all the debris away from the mechanism.